dashpay/docs/introduction/features.rst

 Version 0.14 establishes `DIP6 Long Living Masternode Quorums <https://github.com/dashpay/dips/blob/master/dip-0006.md>`__.
-Expected in late 2019, Dash Core 1.0 will introduce key Evolution features such as username-based payments, the world's first decentralized API (DAPI) and a decentralized data storage system (Dash Drive) based on IPFS.
+Expected in late 2019, Dash Core 1.0 will introduce key Evolution features such as username-based payments, the world's first decentralized API (DAPI) and a decentralized data storage system (Drive) based on IPFS.

 Included below is our current work on Evolution, that adds many components such as:

-- **Dash Drive:** A decentralized shared file system for user data that lives on the second tier network
+- **Drive:** A decentralized shared file system for user data that lives on the second tier network
 - **DAPI:** A decentralized API which allows third tier users to access the network securely